telerik/blazor-docs/components/grid/editing/overview.md

 * `OnDelete` - fires when the `Delete` command button is clicked.
 Cancellable.
 * `OnEdit` - fires when the user is about to enter edit mode for an exising row.
 Cancellable.
 * `OnCancel` - fires when the user clicks the `Cancel` command button.
 Allows you to undo the changes to the data in the context.
 Cancellable.

-After these events fire, the [data source will be read]({%slug components/grid/manual-operations%}), if they are not cancelled.
+* `OnRead` - fires when the grid needs data - after any data source operation like updating, creating, deleting, filtering, sorting.
+If you cancel the CUD events, the [OnRead]({%slug components/grid/manual-operations%}) event will not fire.

 The event handlers receive an argument of type `GridCommandEventArgs` that exposes the following fields: